paketo-buildpacks/rfcs/text/python/0000-consolidate-python-package-managers.md

-# Consolidate Python package managers buildpacks into one
+# Consolidate Python package managers buildpacks

 ## Summary

-The goal is to centralize the handling of the various existing Python package managers under one single buildpack.
+The goal is to centralize the handling of the various existing Python package managers under two buildpacks.
+Each handling a specific task:

+- Package manager installation
+- Package manager usage

 ## Motivation